Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will there be an extension on compliance reports due during this shut-down?

-Yes, see: Financial/ Expenditure and Performance Reporting Extensions for ICCB Grantees due to COVID19 Pandemic.
+See: Financial/ Expenditure and Performance Reporting Extensions for ICCB Grantees due to COVID19 Pandemic

 The Adult Education Administrators’ meeting is cancelled and fees will be refunded to attendees.
 Attendees should contact the hotel directly to cancel the reservation.